Kāwanatanga: Use in the Treaty of Waitangi

-The meaning attached to this word, and in particular how it relates to rangatiratanga is vital to discussion of the Treaty of Waitangi.
-This treaty is still vitally important in modern New Zealand, and remains the object of much controversy and political debate.
+The meaning attached to this word, and in particular how it relates to rangatiratanga is important to discussion of the Treaty of Waitangi.
+This treaty is still important in contemporary New Zealand, and remains the topic of controversy and political debate.

+Anthropologist Hugh Kawharu has made a contemporary translation of the treaty using the term ‘government’, rather than ‘sovereignty’, for ‘kāwanatanga’.
+Kawharu noted, ‘There could be no possibility of the Māori signatories having any understanding of government in the sense of “sovereignty”: ie, any understanding on the basis of experience or cultural precedent.’

 Māori constitutional lawyer Moana Jackson has stated that, because the New Zealand Government (identified as "Kawanatanga" in the Treaty text) is the body politic enforcing the Treaty and making settlements, "Kawanatanga" is the actual party to the Treaty, not the Crown.